bloominstituteoftechnology/Blockchain/client_mining_p/README.md

 X Remove the `proof_of_work` function from the server.
 * Change `valid_proof` to require *6* leading zeroes.
-X Add an endpoint called `last_proof` that returns the `proof` of the last block in the chain
-* Modify the `mine` endpoint to instead receive and validate or reject a new proof sent by a client.
-* Return a message indicating success or failure.
+X Add an endpoint called `last_proof` that returns the `proof` of the last block in the chain x Modify the `mine` endpoint to instead receive and validate or reject a new proof sent by a client. x Return a message indicating success or failure.
 Remember, a valid proof should fail for all senders except the first.

 *Client Mining*
 Create a client application that will:
-X Request the latest proof from the `last_proof` endpoint on the server X Run the `proof_of_work` function until a valid proof is found, validating or rejecting each attempt
-* Print messages indicating that this has started and finished.
-(Stretch: Add a timer)
-* Modify it to generate proofs with *6* leading zeroes.
+X Request the latest proof from the `last_proof` endpoint on the server X Run the `proof_of_work` function until a valid proof is found, validating or rejecting each attempt x Print messages indicating that this has started and finished.
+(Stretch: Add a timer) x Modify it to generate proofs with *6* leading zeroes.
 X When a valid proof is found, send it to the `mine` endpoint.
-* Print a message indicating the success or failure response from the server
-* Add any coins granted to a simple integer total, and print the amount of coins the client has earned X Continue mining until the app is interrupted.
+x Print a message indicating the success or failure response from the server x Add any coins granted to a simple integer total, and print the amount of coins the client has earned X Continue mining until the app is interrupted.